totten/githubtest/.github/CONTRIBUTING.md

 CiviCRM is a community-driven open-source project.
 It has a small, full-time "core team" which facilitates development and works on critical issues.
 However, many improvements are driven by the active contributors.

 This document provides important information about how to contribute.

 ## Release Process

-Releases are developed on a monthly cycle  At the start of the month, the release-manager will review pending pull-requests, draft a list of quality-assurance activities, and invite contributors to participate in the release process.
+Releases are developed on a monthly cycle.
+At the start of the month, the release-manager will review pending pull-requests, draft a list of quality-assurance activities, and invite contributors to participate in the release process.
 As part of the release-process, several PRs will be merged, and QA tasks will be divided among the contributors.

 You should be contacted in the next release cycle with more details.